 To create Northfield 2045, we talked with you about your priorities for how Northfield should grow in the next 20 years.
-Thank you to everyone who took the time to contribute your expertise, answer survey questions, and offer feedback on the draft plan.
-The Planning Commissioners have done our best to create a plan which will realize the vision you described for Northfield according to the values you said were important.
+Thank you to everyone who took the time to contribute your expertise from living here, answer survey questions, and offer feedback on the draft plan.
+The Planning Commission have done our best to create a plan which will realize the vision you described for Northfield according to the values you said were important.